maubanel/Barber-Bot/3dvisualdesign.md

 <img src="images/updated2.png">
 <img src="images/updated3.png">

 Iteration 4: Here is my final pass of what Barber-Bot has come to look like.
-The model is finished with a living set up to let you know the type pf experience Barber-Bot will be planning.
+The stand Barber-Bot on is to improve functionailty and mobility.
+You can adjust the height and tailor the position to ensure your comfort while using Barber-Bot.
+This is important because Barber-Bot is all about luxury at home barbershop experience.

 <img src="images/front_view.png">
 <img src="images/front_shot2.png">
 <img src="images/wide_shot.jpg">